vitessio/vitess-releaser/CONTRIBUTING.md

 Just creating a fork is not enough.
 The tool expects the following to be setup on your fork, which you will need to do
 manually:
 ### Labels
-Create the following labels on your fork: `Component: General` and `Type: Release`.
-This is required because the Releaser tool uses these labels to create the Release issue.
+Create the following labels on your fork: `Component: General`, `Type: Release`, `Do Not Merge`.
+This is required because the
+Releaser tool uses these labels to create the Release issue.
 The issue URL is shown in the UI that comes up.
 To test with the same